Toqozz/bevy_debug_lines/README.md

 }
 ```

-Some options, such as depth testing, can be changed by using the
+Depth testing (drawing lines through geometry instead of always on top) can be changed using the
-`DebugLinesPlugin::always_in_front()` method:
+`DebugLinesPlugin::with_depth_test()` method:

 ```rust
 use bevy::prelude::*;